-Switching from iDeal to SEPA Direct Debit for recurring payments
+Switch from iDEAL to SEPA Direct Debit for recurring payments

-Since payments are not captured immediately when using SEPA, we have introduced a few new features to make it easier to manage customers using this payment method.
+Since payments are not captured immediately when using SEPA, we have introduced features to make it easier to manage customers using this payment method.

 When a customer checks out with a subscription product using SEPA Direct Debit, their payment is not settled immediately.
 Instead, we must wait for payment confirmation from the banks involved.
 While this process generally takes less than 48 hours, it may take up to 14 days for some banks to settle a customer's payment.